Well...it is.

-Furthermore, when a chosen path no longer yields results and needs to change, how do we ensure we don’t remain attached to that decision even when the evidence says we should pivot?
+Furthermore, when a chosen path no longer works and needs to change, how do we ensure we don’t remain attached to that decision even when the evidence says we should pivot?

 In today’s professional landscape, the ability to adapt is more critical than ever.
-We need to be able to iterate, change our processes, and shift strategies in a way that feels comfortable, efficient, and safe.
-"Inspect and adapt" isn't just an agile mindset anymore, it’s a survival skill for any modern organization.
+We need to be able to iterate, change our processes, and shift strategies in a way that feels efficient and safe.
+"Inspect and adapt" isn't just an agile mindset anymore, it’s a survival skill.

-How do you recognize your biases, and what do you do about them?
+How do we recognize our biases, and what can we do about them?

-Here is a list of common biases we encounter in the workplace:
+Here is a list of common biases we will eventually encounter:

 - Ambiguity effect: Unclear or partial information pushes us toward the "tried and true."
 Decision-making often defaults to low-risk, loss-averse options because the unknown feels dangerous.